 The surname Heafields was first found in Sussex at Heathfield, a parish, in the union of Hailsham, hundred of Hawkesborough, rape of Hastings.
 The Feet of Fines of 1265 in Norfolk list the first record of the name as Walter de Hethfeld.
 The Hundredorum Rolls of 1273 list: Lynot de Hethefeld and Livesa de Hethfeld in Oxfordshire.
 Heathfield is the scene of a severe battle in the year 635, between Cadwallo, and Edwin of Northumbria and his son Osfrid, on a spot since now named Slaughter Common.

 Early History of the Heafields family

-Another 133 words (10 lines of text) are included under the topic Early Heafields History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heafields research.
+Another 67 words (5 lines of text) are included under the topic Early Heafields History in all our PDF Extended History products and printed products wherever possible.

 Heafields Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Heafields were recorded, including Heathfield, Heatfield, Heethfield, Heathfeild, Heatfeild and many more.

 Early Notables of the Heafields family (pre 1700)